juxor/afaq/markdown/secH4.md

 The importance of differentiating between types of organisation and ways of making decisions can be seen from the experience of the class struggle.
 During the Spanish Revolution anarchists organised militias to fight the fascists.
 One was lead by anarchist militant Durruti.
-His military adviser, Prez Farras, a professional soldier, was concerned about the application of libertarian principles to military organisation.
+His military adviser, Pérez Farras, a professional soldier, was concerned about the application of libertarian principles to military organisation.
 Durruti replied:

-> _ "I've said it once and I'll say it again: I've been an anarchist my entire life and the fact that I'm responsible for this human collectivity won't change my convictions.
-It was as an anarchist that I agreed to carry out the task that the Central Committee of the Anti-Fascist Militias entrusted me.
+> _"I've said it once and I'll say it again: I've been an anarchist my entire life and the fact that I'm responsible for this human collectivity won't change my convictions.
+It was as an anarchist that I agreed to carry out the task that the Central Committee of the Anti-Fascist Militias entrusted me. _

->

-> "I don't believe - and everything happening around us confirms this - that you can run a workers' militia according to classic military rules.
+> _"I don't believe - and everything happening around us confirms this - that you can run a workers' militia according to classic military rules.
 I believe that discipline, co-ordination, and planning are indispensable, but we shouldn't define them in terms taken from the world that we're destroying.
 We have to build on new foundations.
-My comrades and I are convinced that solidarity is the best incentive for arousing an individual's sense of responsibility and a willingness to accept discipline as an act of self- discipline.
+My comrades and I are convinced that solidarity is the best incentive for arousing an individual's sense of responsibility and a willingness to accept discipline as an act of self- discipline. _

->

-> "War has been imposed upon us . . . but our goal is revolutionary victory.
+> _"War has been imposed upon us . . . but our goal is revolutionary victory.
 This means defeating the enemy, but also a radical change in men.
 For that change to occur, man must learn to live and conduct himself as a free man, an apprenticeship that develops his personality and sense of responsibility, his capacity to be master of his own acts.
-The workers on the job not only transforms the material on which he works, but also transforms himself through that work.
+The worker on the job not only transforms the material on which he works, but also transforms himself through that work.
 The combatant is nothing more than a worker whose tool is a rifle - and he should strive toward the same objective as a worker.
 One can't behave